sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/draft.md

 xRangeFilter
 ----

-The X Range Filter parameter is useful in conjunction with the Document Range method to specify a portion of the page.
+In combination with the Document Range method, the X Range Filter parameters defines a "column" that is bounded at the top and bottom by text.

-The following image shows TBD:
+The following image shows capturing a "cell" in a table:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/xrange_filter_example.png)